Nate-Cheney/Ollama-RAG/README.md

 ### Usage
 - Input documents or paste URLs separated by commas into the input box.

+- Select one of the prompt templates.

-- Allow for the provided docs to be processed.
+- Make sure that the provided docs have already been processed.

 - Ask away.